The Neighborhoods We Know — And What That Knowledge Does for You

-There is a difference between a property manager who serves New Orleans and one who knows it.
+There is a difference between a property manager who serves New Orleans and one who actually knows it.
 I have been managing property across this city and the surrounding parishes for over forty years.
-I have walked the streets, dealt with the courts, argued with the HDLC, navigated the flood insurance landscape after Katrina, and built contractor relationships in neighborhoods where the right person for the job is not on the first page of Google.
+Furthermore, I have walked the streets, dealt with the courts, argued with the HDLC, and navigated the flood insurance landscape after Katrina.
+In addition, I have built contractor relationships in neighborhoods where the right person for the job is simply not on the first page of Google.

 That knowledge is not something you develop from a franchise playbook.
-It comes from being here, doing this work, through every kind of situation this city produces.
+Instead, it comes from being here and doing this work through every kind of situation this city produces.
+As a result, every property I manage benefits from four decades of hard-won, neighborhood-specific experience that no out-of-town or template-driven operation can replicate.

 Below are the neighborhoods where we work.
 Each one has its own character, its own management challenges, and its own tenant market.
-Click any neighborhood to learn specifically what property management looks like there — and what we bring to it.
+Moreover, each one requires a different approach — which is why we never manage by template.
+Click any neighborhood to learn specifically what property management looks like there and what we bring to it.

 New Orleans